Corionis/ELS/artifacts/document/json-structure.md

 ELS uses two JSON files to describe the bibliographies of one or more libraries spread across storage devices, one for the publisher and the other for the subscriber, or back-up.
 Another JSON file describes the target location(s) for new content.

+The optional Hint Status Server JSON file is identical and used to define the communications parameters, if run as the Hint Status Server, and the storage location for the Hint Tracker datastore.

 These files require correct JSON syntax.
 JSON is a simple text format to name keyword/value pairs.